sujeet-pro/v3.sujeet.pro/data/posts/features/ssg-redirection/index.md

 ## Configuring Redirects with \_redirects for supported hosting provider

 A lot of hosting providers, supports redirection using `_redirects` file.
-Eg. For `sujeet.pro`, I use cloudflare pages which supports redirection in this way.
+E.g. For `sujeet.pro`, I use cloudflare pages which supports redirection in this way.

 The contents of this file is space separated values in format of `redirect-from redirect-to`.